 You should only do this if you are absolutely sure you want to permanently delete your Facebook account.

 To delete your Facebook account, follow this link to the Delete My Account page.
-Sign in to Facebook, then click Delete My Account.
+If you'd like to save photos and posts from your account, click Download Info.
+Then click Delete Account.